 The Halden Hound tends to be a solo hunter, so it may have difficulty getting along with other small and large dog breeds, especially those of the same sex.

 That said, early socialization can help prevent aggression towards other dogs and leave your Halden Hound to get along fine with others.

 In terms of smaller non-canine pets, the Halden Hound may revert to their natural hunting instincts.
 As such, supervision is always required.

 3. Is the Halden Hound suitable for apartment living?

-No. This is a very active breed of dog that requires a great deal of outdoor land.
-They require at least two 45 minute walks each day, as well as plenty of playtimes and off-leash time.
+No. This very active breed of dog requires a great deal of outdoor land.
+They require at least two 45-minute walks each day and plenty of playtimes and off-leash time.

-When left alone indoors for long periods, this breed can become bored, destructive, and hyper.
+This breed can become bored, destructive, and hyper when left alone indoors for long periods.
 They require a yard.

 2. Hygen Hound